Steve-Carlton/SeattlePlaygrounds/documents/README.md

 • Have a relevant title in your head tag.

-• Use heading tags judiciously and appropriately.
+• Use header tags judiciously and appropriately.
 Filling a page with heading tags or irrelevant hidden text will lower your SEO rank.

 • Quality backlinks increase your SEO rank.
-Meaning, link to relevant sites and have relevant sites link to you.
+Meaning, link to a diversity of relevant sites and have a diversity of relevant sites link to you.

 • Including social tags may raise engagement, site visibility, and traffic.

-• Results can be measured using KPI tools.
+• Results can be measured using KPI tools, e.g. Google Analytics, heatmaps.

-As SEO relates to my project, I would want to reevaluate the usage and contents of my heading tags.
+As SEO relates to my project, I would want to put my heading tags under more scrutiny and reevaluate their language and usage in the wake of this lesson.
 I would expand the options for and increase the number of social tags.
-And I would create more external links on the about page to other relevant resources.
+I would create more external links on the about page to other relevant resources.
+And Seattle's Open Data project asks for submissions to let them know about projects using their data-- it might be fun reaching out to them in that respect.

-Add a social page that links or embeds relevant social media accounts.
+Lastly, adding a social page that links or embeds relevant social media accounts would add content and perhaps encourage user engagement as well.